sebcampos/HomeSecurityCamera/tensorflow_integration/README.md

 ![object_detection_test](../static/object_detection_test.png)

-Now that we are all set up we will set up a simple login wepage, and user interface to interact with the model for the next steps head on over to the server folder
+Now that we are all set up we will set up a simple login wepage, and user interface to interact with the model for the next steps head on over to the http_server_module